martabacc/one-submission-daily/TDD/golang/3. HTTP Server/README.md

-# 2. Hello, World!
+# 3. 200 OK, Let's move to HTTP

-Here are your very first start of starting Golang (and TDD) Journey.
-In this first example, I'm creating a simple "Hello World" version.
+In this folder, we are trying to build HTTP simple server using TDD.

 ## Getting Started